javalite/javalite-site/content/src/activeweb/processing_web_requests_implicit_conversion.md

 Controller action classes can take  a single argument, such that this argument has private members that match the request properties.

-For instance,  you may have a controller that looks looks like this:
+For instance,  you may have an argument that looks looks like this:

 ~~~~ {.java  .numberLines}
 public class Person {